Torc: Celtic torcs

 It is not clear whether the Gallo-Roman "Warrior of Vacheres", a sculpture of a soldier in Roman military dress, wears a torc as part of his Roman uniform or as a reflection of his Celtic background.
 Quintilian says that the Emperor Augustus was presented by Gauls with a gold torc weighing 100 Roman pounds (nearly 33 kg), far too heavy to wear.
 A torc from the 1st century BC Winchester Hoard, is broadly in Celtic style but uses the Roman technique of laced gold wire, suggesting it may have been a "diplomatic gift" from a Roman to a British tribal king.

 A very late example of a torc used as ceremonial item in early Medieval Wales can be found in the writings of Gerald of Wales.
 The author wrote that there still existed a certain royal torc that had once been worn by Prince Cynog ap Brychan of Brycheiniog (fl.
 492 AD) and was known as Saint Kynauc's Collar.
 Gerald encountered and described this relic first-hand while travelling through Wales in 1188.
 Of it he says, "it is most like to gold in weight, nature, and colour; it is in four pieces wrought round, joined together artificially, and clefted as it were in the middle, with a dog's head, the teeth standing outward; it is esteemed by the inhabitants so powerful a relic, that no man dares swear falsely when it is laid before him."
-It is of course possible that this torc long pre-dated the reign of Prince Cynog and was a much earlier relic that had been recycled during the British Dark Ages to be used as a symbol of royal authority.
+It is possible that this torc long pre-dated the reign of Prince Cynog and was a much earlier relic that had been recycled during the British Dark Ages to be used as a symbol of royal authority.
 It is now lost.

 There are mentions in medieval compilations of Irish mythology; for example in the Lebor Gabála Érenn (11th century) Elatha wore 5 golden torcs when meeting Eriu.

+Romano-British beaded torcs

+After the Roman conquest of Britain, from about 75 AD for a century or more, a different type called the "beaded torc" appears in Roman Britain, mainly in the northern "frontier" region, in two types, A with separate "beads" and B made in one piece.
+These are in copper alloy rather than precious metal, and evidently more widely spread in society than the elite Iron Age Celtic examples.